 It’s the least happiest time of the year, also known as tax season.
 For a small business, it can be a giant pain in pocketbook.
 As a small business owner, you can lessen that pain by seeking out every legitimate tax deduction and tax credit.
 Your goal is either to garner a bigger income tax return or a smaller income tax liability.
-While this article does not replace professional tax advice, you can use it as a small business tax deduction check list.
+While this article does not replace professional tax advice, you can use it as a small business insurance tax deductions check list.
 And since our area of expertise here is insurance, our focus is on 2010 small business insurance tax deductions and tax credits.

 First of all, understand the difference between a tax deduction and a tax credit.
 Tax deductions reduce your taxable income, the figure the government uses to assess your tax liability.
 Many tax deductions are available only if you itemize your tax return.
 If you own a small business (especially a sole proprietorship), it pays to make the extra effort.
 Tax credits, on the other hand, are deducted from your tax liability; they come directly off the bottom line.